peteroupc/html3dutil/doc/H3DU.BufferHelper.md

 #### Return Value

-The number of elements per value of the vertex attribute, or 0 if "a" is null.
+The number of elements per value of the vertex attribute, or 0 if "a" is null, undefined, or omitted.
 (Type: number)

 <a name='H3DU.BufferHelper_get'></a>
 ### H3DU.BufferHelper#get(a, index)